Ask AI

 Therapeutic procedures

-Percutaneous drainage of diverticular abscesses: as per ASCRS 2020 guidelines, Perform image-guided percutaneous drainage in stable patients with abscesses > 3 cm in size.
+Percutaneous drainage of diverticular abscesses: as per ASCRS 2020 guidelines, perform image-guided percutaneous drainage in stable patients with an abscess > 3 cm.

 B